Moin Akhter: Death and legacy

 Akhter died on 22 April 2011 at about 4:30 pm in Karachi after suffering a heart attack.
 He was survived by his wife, three daughters and two sons.
 Funeral prayers for Akhter were offered in Tauheed Masjid near his residence.
 Thousands of people attended the funeral prayer which was led by Junaid Jamshed.
 Many Bollywood actors paid tribute to Akhter including Johnny Lever, Javed Akhtar, Javed Jaffrey and Shatrughan Sinha.
 Sinha was an old admirer of Akhter, even becoming a supplier of his audio cassettes in Mumbai.

-The world-famous wax museum Madame Tussauds has expressed a wish to include a waxwork of Moin Akhter in its London museum.
+Madame Tussauds has expressed a wish to include a waxwork of Moin Akhter in its London museum.
 If the statue is made, it will be the first for any Pakistani entertainer at Madame Tussauds.

 Autobiography

 One Man Show (Urdu: ون مین شو) is an autobiographical Urdu book mostly written by Akhter himself before his death in 2011.
 The book was posthumously completed and published in 2025 by Oxford University Press.
 It chronicles his life and career, from his early stage performances to his acclaimed television and film roles, and includes personal reflections, rare photographs, and tributes from colleagues and family members.
 The book features a preface by his longtime collaborator Anwar Maqsood and a foreword by Zia Mohyeddin.